xan1000/BolgerUtils/BolgerUtils.EnumDisplay/Readme.md

 # BolgerUtils.EnumDisplay

-BolgerUtils.EnumDisplay is a .NET Standard 2.1 library which provides a means to display enums with defined names.
+BolgerUtils.EnumDisplay is a .NET library which provides a means to display enums with defined names.
 A default behaviour of upper casing the enum name and inserting a space before every proceeding upper case letter is used when a specific enum name is not defined.

 The **BolgerUtils.EnumDisplay.EnumDisplayUtils** class implements this functionality and extension methods on the enum type are available when the **BolgerUtils.EnumDisplay** namespace is imported via: